theDazzler/Typroid/README.md

 <h1>Typroid</h1>
-A typography library for Android.
-Typography made easy
+Bootstrap your typography with Typroid, a typography library for Android.

 #Features
 * Custom styling